Danigan1/System-Admin-Homelab/README.md

 It had a single NIC configured as **"Internal Network,"** allowing it to connect to the private, internal network established by the domain controller.

-Ultimately, the Windows 10 machine was going to be configured to obtain its IP address automatically through DHCP, with the Windows Server 2019 domain controller serving as the DHCP server.

-Additionally, the Windows Server was going to be a default gateway for reaching the outer internet.

 <img width="1792" alt="Screen Shot 2023-10-20 at 1 44 09 PM" src="https://github.com/Danigan1/System-Admin-Homelab/assets/107498392/de37f4fd-02f4-4392-98cd-9b41f8d44a51">

 # Network Configuration (within the virtual Machine)

-Within the Windows Server 2019 machine, I had to configure the two network adapters within the **"Network Connections"** section of Windows to create a more versatile network setup.
+Within the Windows Server, I began configuration of the two network adapters that were provisioned in virtual box

 For the **NAT** network adapter.
 I selected the option to "Obtain an IP address automatically."
-This meant that my server would dynamically receive an IP address from my home router.
-This dynamic assignment was ideal for connecting to the internet and ensuring the server received the necessary IP configuration from my home network.
+This meant that my server would dynamically receive an IP address.
+This dynamic assignment was ideal for connecting to the internet.

 Now, for the second network adapter, which was set as **"internal,"** I had to statically configure the IP settings.
 Here's what I applied: <br>

 ![image](https://github.com/Danigan1/System-Admin-Homelab/assets/107498392/0ce8a179-62f8-4830-bfda-0ce6cb4a4674)

 These settings allowed me to establish an isolated internal network.
-The IP address of 172.16.0.1 served as the gateway for this network, and I used the same address as the preferred DNS server.
-Since this network was for internal use only, there was no need for a default gateway to connect to external networks.
-The alternate DNS address of 127.0.0.1 pointed back to the local machine, ensuring efficient DNS resolution for the internal network.

-By configuring these network adapters in the **"Network Connections"** section of Windows Server 2019, I created a network environment that provided both internet access and an isolated internal network to meet my specific requirements in my home lab.
+Since two NICs were in play, the server was able to create a tunnel from the internal network to the external network.

 Subsequently, I installed and configured the Active Directory Domain Services role on the Windows Server 2019 machine, effectively transforming it into a domain controller for the lab network.